matirojasg/nestednereval/README.md

 # nestednereval
-Nested NER eval is a framework that calculates different types of metrics for the nested NER task.
+Nested NER eval is a framework inspired by seqeval that calculates different types of metrics for the nested NER task.

 ## Installation